anorman728/Phlute/README.md

 `<?`, `<?php`, and `?>` at the beginning and end of the CDATA content is ignored.
 Everything within this is dumped into the file contents in the output.
 If there is no `content` tag, then the content of the function just contains a `// Todo.` comment.

 Visibility for methods works exactly like properties-- It defaults to private, but can be made public or protected by making them children of a `public` or `protected` element.
 (For methods, I generally like to use that for all of them.)

+The `throws` attribute can be used to define `@throws` tags in the resulting docblock.
+Multiple exceptions be defined here, delimited by spaces.
+The full namespace of the exception will be used in the output, assuming that it's defined in the `uses` element.